MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 Quantities in dedicated bins can still be reserved.
 Accordingly, the quantities in dedicated bins are included in the **Total Available Quantity** field on the **Reservation** page.

-For example, is a work centre is set up with a bin code in the **To-Production Bin Code** field. works order component lines with that bin code require that forward-flushed components are placed there.
+For example, is a work centre is set up with a bin code in the **To-Production Bin Code** field.
+Production order component lines with that bin code require that forward-flushed components are placed there.
 However, until the components are consumed from that bin, other component demands may pick or consume from that bin because they are still considered available bin contents.
 To make sure that bin content is only available to component demand that uses that to-production bin, you must select the **Dedicated** field on the line for that bin code on the **Bins** page that you open from the location card.

 Making a bin dedicated provides similar functionality to using bin types, which is only available in advanced warehousing.
 For more information, see [Set Up Bin Types](warehouse-how-to-set-up-bin-types.md).